 If you have lost or found a dog, here are some suggestions.

-First, arrange a visit to the pound to see if your dog is there.
+First, arrange a visit to the Animal Control Centre to see if your dog is there.
 This is strongly recommended because many dogs are cross-breeds, their descriptions can differ, and no dog can be accurately identified over the telephone.
 You can reach the pound by phoning (06) 871 5000.

-If your dog is not collected within 7 days of being taken into the pound, the council may re-home your dog, or (if it is not wanted) euthanise it.
+If your dog is not collected within seven days of being taken into the pound, the council may re-home your dog, or (if it is not wanted) euthanise it.

-Alternatively, you can take it to the dog pound.
+Alternatively, you can take it to the Animal Control Centre.

 Do not attempt to handle or restrain an aggressive dog.
 Instead, try to enclose it, for example by locking it in a shed or behind a gate.
-Then contact the Animal Control section for assistance.
+Then contact us at the council for assistance.

-Pound fees are charged to cover the time spent on animal control, the dog's food, and other costs.
+Fees are charged to cover the time spent at the Animal Control Centre, the dog's food, and other costs.
 These fees must be paid before taking your dog home.
-A full list of fees can be found on the Fees page.
+Find fees